MolBIFFM/diana/README.md

 ---

-References for implemented algorithms are supplied in the corresponding source code.
+References for implemented algorithms are listed in the corresponding source code.